Goodka7/Threat-Hunting/THWriteup.md

 | where RegistryValueName != ""
 | order by Timestamp asc
 ```
-**Given the clues, I knew it was related to Registry events, the "thought" was a big clue that it had to do with AntiVirus or Microsoft Defender**
+-Given the clues, I knew it was related to Registry events, the "thought" was a big clue that it had to do with AntiVirus or Microsoft Defender.

 ### 🚩 Flag 7 – Access to Credential-Rich Memory Space